Select and Multiselect inputs

 If set to false, no icon is displayed.

-Available to Choice and Multichoice inputs.
+Available for Choice and Multichoice inputs.

 values — Array, object or string#